atrocore/atrocore/docs/en/user-guide/dashboards-and-dashlets-core.md

 ### Switching between Dashboards

-In order to switch between dashboards available in the system, click the button with the desired dashboard name located in the upper right corner of the TreoCore starting page:
+In order to switch between dashboards available in the system, click the button with the desired dashboard name located in the upper right corner of the AtroCore starting page:

 ![Custom board](../../_assets/dashboards-and-dashlets/custom-board.jpg)